jmp75/work-blog/_posts/2022-07-27-azure-devops-negative-experience.md

 ![]({{ site.baseurl }}/images/az-publish-artifacts/azure_feed_creation_002.png "azure_feed_creation_002")

 By default, the permission list created for the new feed is as below.
-Note that the `organisation_name Build Service (project_name)` user or group has the role `Collaborator` by default.
+Note that the `[project_name] Build Service ([organisation_name])` user or group has the role `Collaborator` by default.
 This may be the key stumbling block users trip over.

 ![]({{ site.baseurl }}/images/az-publish-artifacts/003.png "003")

-As I write, you cannot change the role; you have to remove the `organisation_name Build Service (project_name)` user or group and add it again with the `Contributor` role.
+As I write, you cannot change the role; you have to remove the `[project_name] Build Service ([organisation_name])` user or group and add it again with the `Contributor` role.

 ![]({{ site.baseurl }}/images/az-publish-artifacts/007.png "007")